Undergraduate student loan

 Living costs

-Maintenance loans are available to help with your living costs, such as food, accommodation and travel.
-This loan is paid directly into your bank account once you have registered at the University.
+Maintenance loans help with your living costs, such as food, accommodation and travel.
+This loan is paid directly into your bank account 3 to 5 working days after the university has confirmed your registration to the Student Loans Company.

 Use the student finance calculator to estimate how much maintenance loan you could receive.